AafienX/AafienX.github.io/index.md

 A lot has happened in past 70 days, 70 days which felt merely like 70 seconds.
 Still remember me walking towards my hostel room, Sh who I knew very little then greeted me as I stepped out of lift, with my name, I was pretty nervous the whole day as always, I suck at socializing, I was nervous so freaking nervous, I didn't know if people that I had good virtual bonds will accept me or not, kinda dumb, I know, but normal for me, I avoid meeting people so much so I kinda get scared getting calls even from my friends.
 Oh back to hostels, day 1, walking through gallery I saw the door the number on it, bags in hands I opened the door, saw Sd and Vr for first time.
 Rest of the day I tried to stay away from 'new people' (all of them).
 My first dinner was Biryani with papa in LDH, I messed at mess registration I misheard Vr and had registered at LDH.
 Later on the night of the same day, people of our department planned in person meet.
 Hmm you got me, I tried but there was no way to avoid this meet, this was very first time that I was seeing these people few of whom I knew quite well most I barely talked, surrounded by twenty such peeps, was overwhelmed and I didn't know how to react was a bit awkard.
 Felt relieved when met Dv and Bt (Bt Made sure I won't forget his name ever).
 Next major character in the story has already made an appearance.

+14J0318

+Trying to be honest or trying to be fool don't know, I gave up too early or there wasn't point in trying at all ....
+Yeah, I don't regret giving up now though I regret not utilising so much time which would have helped me not give up.

+Hmm, don't feel sleepy now, may be I'll wake up n go to chair and make it through this night, theres still difference between givin up all expectations to remove any kinda pressure I feel for it, n once I feel it less heavy theres no downside of givin one last try.